 It is important for OPR providers to understand the implications of failing to enroll in Medicaid.
-If you are an OPR provider, the physicians, other practitioners and facilities who actually render services to Medicaid beneficiaries based on your order, prescription or referral, will not be paid for such items or services unless you enroll in Medicaid and your National Provider Identifier (NPI) number is included on the claim submitted to Medicaid by the rendering provider.2
+If you are an OPR provider, the physicians, other practitioners and facilities who actually render services to Medicaid beneficiaries based on your order, prescription or referral, will not be paid for such items or services unless you enroll in Medicaid and your individual National Provider Identifier (NPI) number is included on the claim submitted to Medicaid by the rendering provider.
+Please note: The NPI number submitted on the claim must be for an individual physician or non-physician practitioner (not an organizational NPI).